StenSipma/st/README.md

    - normal: Success
    - mouse: Success
    - mouse-altscreen: Success
    - mouse-increment: Manual Intervention due to altscreen.
    Just change the `1` to `mousescrollincrement` in `mshortcuts`
    - These 4 are combined into: `patches/st-scrollback-0.8.4-complete.diff` patch
-5. font2: Application Success
+5. font2: Success

 ### Applied: